-The interest rate moves uniformly across all time buckets and for all assets.

-In respect of demand deposits - savings and current - the same are distributed as per the RBI guidelines on stress testing.

-Generally the bank follows RBI guidelines on stress testing while calculating the IRRBB including selection of coupon rate / discount rate / taking midpoint of each time bucket as the maturity date etc.
+- i.
+The interest rate moves uniformly across all time buckets and for all assets. - ii.
+In respect of demand deposits savings and current the same are distributed as per the RBI guidelines on stress testing. - iii.
+Generally the bank follows RBI guidelines on stress testing while calculating the IRRBB including selection of coupon rate / discount rate / taking midpoint of each time bucket as the maturity date etc. - iv.
 Re-pricing of Base Rate/BPLR linked advances has been taken in the 3 to 6 months bucket.

-B: PT Bank of India Indonesia Tbk (Subsidiary).Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries) and Bank of India Uganda Ltd
+B. PT Bank of India Indonesia Tbk (Subsidiary), Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries) and Bank of India Uganda Ltd changes in market trend.
+These measures minimize the bank's exposure to interest rate risk.

 The bank is exposed to various risks associated with the effect of fluctuation in the prevailing levels of market interest rates on its financial position and cash flow.
-The bank has the discretion to change the rates on deposits, loans and advances in line with changes in market trend.
-These measures minimize the bank's exposure to interest rate risk.
+The bank has the discretion to change the rates on deposits, loans and advances in line with